 Tomaree National Park

-Part of the Port Stephens – Great Lakes Marine Park, Zenith Beach is also a great place to see birdlife and dolphins.
-Help us preserve this important coastal sanctuary.
-Read and obey posted signs, and do not collect marine life or fish off the beach.
+Part of the Port Stephens – Great Lakes Marine Park, Zenith Beach is a coastal sanctuary zone.
+It's a great place to see birdlife and dolphins and it's prohibited to collect shells, marine life or fish here.

 Tomaree Head Summit walk offers a short but challenging hike and picturesque ocean views across Port Stephens and beyond.
-Enjoy a well-earned lunch at the summit on the bench by the lookout.
+It's a must-see destination if you're in the area.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.